 The remuneration committee is responsible for determining and agreeing with the Board the framework for the remuneration of the chairman, the executive directors and other designated senior executives and, within the terms of the agreed framework, determining the total individual remuneration packages of such persons including, where appropriate, bonuses, incentive payments and share options or other share awards.
 The remuneration of non- executive directors is a matter for the Board.
 No director is involved in any decision as to his or her own remuneration.

-The remuneration committee comprises John Pearson and Nicholas Jeffery and is chaired by Nicholas Jeffery.
+The remuneration committee comprises Robert Head, John Pearson and Ajay Chowdhury and is chaired by Robert Head.
 The remuneration committee has met once since admission and will meet at least 3 times a year and otherwise as required.

 Share dealing code

 The Company has adopted, with effect from Admission, a share dealing code for Directors and applicable employees of the Group for the purpose of ensuring compliance by such persons with the provisions of the AIM Rules relating to dealings in the Company’s securities (including, in particular, dealing during close periods in accordance with Rule 21 of the AIM Rules).
 The Directors consider that this share dealing code is appropriate for a company whose shares are admitted to trading on AIM.